 The President shall call for at least 1 joint meeting with the BOA and the EC per year.
 The quorum in such meetings will be a simple majority of each of EC and BOA

-The President shall call meetings of the EC as and when needed, by giving at least two weeks notice.
+The President shall call meetings of the EC as and when needed, by giving at least two weeks’ notice.

 Deliberations of the EC shall be kept confidential by the EC members.